 Many parents and carers have only a limited understanding of e-safety risks and issues, yet they play an essential role in the education of their children and in the monitoring and regulation of the children's on-line experiences.
 Parents often either underestimate or do not realise how often children and young people come across potentially harmful and inappropriate material on the internet and are often unsure about what they would do about it.
-"There is a generational digital divide" (Byron Report).

-The Centre will therefore seek to provide information and awareness to parents and carers through:
+HPRS will therefore seek to provide information and awareness to parents and carers through:

+- Letters, newsletters and our website.

+- Open access to associated school policies.

-- Letters, newsletters and our website - Parent/carer meetings and open afternoons
+- Parent/carer meetings and open afternoons.